aws-samples/aws-hpc-tutorials/content/04-serverless/03-configure-pc-serverless.md

 {{% notice tip %}}
-To learn more about the ParallelCluster Update Policies see [here](https://docs.aws.amazon.com/parallelcluster/latest/ug/using-pcluster-update.html)
+To learn more about the AWS ParallelCluster Update Policies see [here](https://docs.aws.amazon.com/parallelcluster/latest/ug/using-pcluster-update.html)
 {{% /notice %}}